AdaCore/spark2014/lrm/source/packages.rst

      hidden state items can either be concrete state or further state abstractions).
-     *Rationale: the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state, though nested abstraction is also necessary to manage hierarchies of data.*
+     *Rationale: the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state, though nested abstraction is also necessary to manage hierarchies of data.
+     Moreover, there may be multiple possible refinements for a given abstract specification and so the user should be able to specify what they actually want.
+This also supports stepwise development.*

 #.
 Constraints: